Archive for the ‘Financial Heroes’ category

 Does this make them bad resources for personal finance information?

-This is why I like to read certain financial bloggers that are similar to my middle class lifestyle, ones similar to me, or that have overcome the financial obstacles that I am struggling with, or are just exceptional bloggers in general.
+This is why I like to read certain financial bloggers that are similar to my middle-class lifestyle, ones similar to me, or that have overcome the financial obstacles that I am struggling with or are just exceptional bloggers in general.

 What do you think?
-Do you think most famous and rich personal finance authors and personalities understand your struggles?
+Do you think the most famous and rich personal finance authors and personalities understand your struggles?

 While I still listen to them in passing, I believe they are too rich to understand me!
 Perhaps when I’m rich someday, I’ll tune back into them more.
 In the meantime, I am going to find other paths that relate to me and my life in the middle…